mcgettrm/delio/README.md

 - Tempted to return a 201 response on success because persistent records were created // Decided not to as this may be intentional
 - Caching?
 - Remove users table and Laravel bootstrapping?
+- Should I allow models to go past the repository at all?
+- How to mock ORM given that they use static access
+- Logger also static - seems to be a lot of statics here, might be missing something regarding unit testing in Laravel
+- Missing type hinting in Eloquent classes in PHPStorm

 ### TODO:
 - Basic API endpoint